Vegetable Beef Soup, "La Soup a' Marie" In the Instant Pot

 Units Scale

-• 2 pounds soup meat, cubed
+• 2 pounds of soup meat, cubed

 • 1 large onion, chopped